Seriously — how do they do it?

 Why Curated List Posts Almost Always Get Shared by Big Names

-When you write a curated post, you’re not only creating new content for your blog, but you’re promoting the work of others – the people who created the linked content and even from your affiliates.
+When you write a curated post, you’re not only creating new content for your blog, but you’re promoting the work of others — the people who created the linked content and even from your affiliates.

 And here’s the happy side-effect: